Bio — Long Form

 — summer/fall/winter 1970 through winter/spring 1971

 Wind River Mtns, Wyoming, (June 1970) attended first ever NOLS instructor certification course, taught by Paul Petzoldt and his top guides.
 Hired by NOLS as assistant instructor, worked one 30 day wilderness mountaineering course with Nancy Westerlund Pallister.
 (See Wind River Notes at bottom of this document).
 Tetons, Wyoming, Garnet Canyon, Guides Wall, regular route with NOLS instructor who mentored me.
-Yosemite Valley, California, (fall 1970) first trip to Yosemite Valley, with Hank Barlow and Kristina Thorpe, did small amount of rock climbing in Yosemite.
+Yosemite Valley, California, (fall 1970) first trip to Yosemite Valley, with friend and Kristina Thorpe, did small amount of rock climbing in Yosemite.

 — summer/fall/winter 1969 through winter/spring 1970